 If you are struggling with the changes to your payments, finding it difficult to make ends meet or having a problem with your claim there are plenty of people who can help.
 The important thing is not to delay in making contact and getting the advice you need.

 - Turn2Us is a National Charity who provide financial support to help people get back on track.
 Please visit the Turn2Us website to can see what benefits you are entitled to.
 (Opens in a New Window).

 - Citizens Advice – Broxtowe Borough Council works closely with Citizens Advice to provide support to residents of the borough.
 For more information about their opening times and contact details please visit the Citizens Advice webpage.

 - Broxtowe’s Financial Inclusion Officer - Broxtowe employs a financial inclusion officer who can help you with budgeting, benefits and accessing funding.
 This service is available to Broxtowe’s tenants only.
-For more information or to arrange an appointment with Rochelle please call the Customer Services Team
+For more information or to arrange an appointment please call the Customer Services Team

 - If you are a Broxtowe Borough Council tenant and need advice about your Rent Account or to set up a payment plan please contact the Rents Recovery Team on 0115 917 7777

 For more information about Universal Credit please visit the Government's Universal Credit pages.
 (Opens in a New Window)